Experiencing difficulties with fertility can be overwhelming, particularly when confronted with concerns about your reproductive health.

 What are the alternatives to IUI without fallopian tubes?

-If you do not have functioning fallopian tubes, there are other alternative fertility treatments you can partake in.
+If you do not have functioning fallopian tubes, there are other fertility treatment options that may be worth discussing with your doctor.

 The main alternatives are: